 I don’t mean to suggest that therapy should be torture.
 Not every discussion will provoke pain.
 But if you just want to be supported, I suggest you find a better friend.
 Use therapy for growth and learning.
 It’s a better investment of your time.

-7. Results Matter Most: In the end, results matter.
+7. Results Matter Most: In the end, results in a matter.
 Don’t accept stagnation, excuses, and lack of progress.
-If you are showing up, doing your part and following direction…you should experience real results.
+If you are showing up, doing your part, and following direction…you should experience real results.
 You should see change.
-You should feel better, behave better and have better relationships based on the focus of treatment.
+You should feel better, behave better, and have better relationships based on the focus of treatment.
 If investing in your child’s growth and improvement, the same rules apply.